 It wasn't.
 Thorin hesitated, his pride warring with his inborn desire to protect.
 He looked after his people.
 Isn't that was a king was supposed to do?

 Bilbo actually laughed.
 It was a small, unhappy sound.
 He didn't stop packing.
 For the first time, it occurred to Thorin that Bilbo could vanish, just like that.
 Not only by wearing that ring.
 He could pack his belongings and go down to Dale, or to Mirkwood, or back across the mountains to his little home in the Shire.
 His contract had been fulfilled, and Thorin was alive to speak for himself.
 There was nothing more to keep him.
 Thorin should have been pleased by the realization.
 After all, Bilbo was an enormous amount of trouble.
 And yet—

 "Stay," he said again.
 "The nights are cold here."

 "I hadn't noticed," Bilbo said, stuffing the tattered remains of his spare shirt in the pack.

 "Don't be willful, halfling.
 I'm doing you a kindness."

 Bilbo's lips moved soundlessly for several moments.
 "I'm sorry," he managed at last.
 "Did you just tell me not to be willful?
 You—you, Thorin Oakenshield—are telling this to me?"

-Thorin, who had spent years navigating the stormy waters of sister's temperament, and had endured the tantrums of his youngest nephew since Kili was a yowling babe in the cradle, was not oblivious to the sudden tension in the air.
+Thorin, who had spent years navigating the stormy waters of his sister's temperament, and had endured the tantrums of his youngest nephew since Kili was a yowling babe in the cradle, was not oblivious to the sudden tension in the air.
 But he had spent the last days fighting with the Elvenking, and the last century of his life fighting everything else.
 He was sick of it.

-And for the first time in almost a hundred years, he stopped fighting back.
+For the first time in almost a hundred years, he stopped fighting back.